Generation of nearly pure and highly directional magnetic light in fluorescence of rare earth ions: Results and discussion

-Finally, it is critical to get an insight on possible values of the ultimate fluorescence enhancement for MD transition ($j=1$), which is presented in Figure~\ref{fig:q_eff_F}(b).
-We take the excitation enhancement to be proportional to the surface \textit{averaged} intensity of the electric field (at fixed distance $r_d$), $\bar \gm_{\rm exc}\propto \oint \lvert \vE\rvert^2 \, d\vS$ (see ref~\citenum{Rasskazov19JOSAA} for the respective closed-form expressions), and intrinsic quantum efficiency of the MD transition is $q_{1;0}\approx0.2$ according to Table~\ref{tab:PL}.
-Being substituted in eq~\ref{f}, these values result in the surface \textit{averaged} fluorescence enhancement $\bar F_1$, which further can be increased by placing the emitter precisely in hot spots.
-Since the excitation paths $\ld_{\rm exc}$ are highly dependent on the ``emitter:host'' configuration (cf. Table~\ref{tab:MD_ions}), we scan for a wide wavelength range to get a general understanding of achievable excitation enhancement plotted in Figure~\ref{fig:q_eff_F}(c).
-Briefly, for lossless particle, an extraordinary enhancement of the electric field can be achieved at short wavelengths, which originates from high-order resonances (cf. Figure~\ref{fig:TiO2rad}(a,b) demonstrating resonance at $\ld=587$), which together with insignificant concentration quenching effect, may lead to the dramatic $\bar F\approx 10^4$ and larger for several $\ld_{\rm exc}$ wavelengths and even for a significantly large concentration of Eu$^{3+}$ emitters.
-Obviously, presence of losses in particle will necessarily suppress the local field enhancement and thus the $\gm_{\rm exc}$, however, proper choice of MD emitter, material of particle, and the excitation path may lead to the significant MD fluorescence enhancement after careful engineering of particle size and emitter position.
+Finally, it is crucial to gain insight into the possible values of ultimate fluorescence enhancement for the MD transition ($j=1$), which is presented in Fig.~\ref{fig:q_eff_F}(b).
+We take the excitation enhancement to be proportional to the surface \textit{averaged} (at fixed radial distance $r_d$) intensity of the electric field, $\bar \gm_{\rm exc}\propto \oint \lvert \vE\rvert^2 \, d\vS$ (see Ref.~\cite{Rasskazov19JOSAA} for the respective closed-form expressions), and intrinsic quantum efficiency of the MD transition is $q_{1;0}\approx0.2$ according to Table~\ref{tab:PL}.
+Being substituted in Eq.~(\ref{f}), these values result in the surface \textit{averaged} fluorescence enhancement $\bar F_1$, which can be further increased by placing the emitter in hot spots.
+Since the excitation paths strongly depend on the emitter-host configuration (cf. Table~\ref{tab:MD_ions}), a sufficiently broad wavelength range is scanned to obtain a general understanding of the achievable excitation gain, which is shown in Fig.~\ref{fig:q_eff_F}(c).
+In short, for lossless particles, exceptional electric field enhancement can be achieved at short wavelengths.
+The latter arises from high-order resonances (cf. Figs.~\ref{fig:TiO2rad}(a,b) showing a resonance at $\ld=587$~nm), which together with an insignificant concentration quenching effect can lead to $\bar F$ as large as $\bar F\approx 10^4$, even for a significantly high concentration of Eu$^{3+}$ emitters.
+One has also an additional freedom in selecting a suitable excitation wavelength $\ld_{\rm exc}$ which can be employed to optimize results even further.
+Clearly, the presence of losses in a particle inevitably suppresses local field enhancement and thus $\gm_{\rm exc}$.
+Nevertheless, the proper choice of MD emitter, particle material, and excitation path can lead to significant enhancement of MD fluorescence after careful engineering of particle size and emitter position.